micmejia/bible-dump/AMPC/Isaiah/Isa 3.md

-In that day he will answer, saying, I will not be a healer _and_ one who binds up; _I am not a physician_.
-For in my house is neither bread nor clothing; you shall not make me judge _and_ ruler of the people.
+In that day he will answer, saying, I will not be a healer and one who binds up; I am not a physician.
+For in my house is neither bread nor clothing; you shall not make me judge and ruler of the people.